 And, if you drink too much, your body’s natural ‘stress’ response from having surgery may also increase.
 This could worsen any existing health problems.

-Drinking alcohol can have a negative effect on all different types of surgery.
-It’s been linked to a number of specific complications after surgery, including:
+Drinking alcohol can have a negative effect on different types of surgery.
+Alcohol has been linked to a number of specific complications after surgery, including:

 - wound healing and complications

 - heart and lung problems

 You’re also more likely to have a longer stay in hospital.
 If you drink heavily before your surgery, you may have a higher risk of being admitted to intensive care too.

 How long before surgery should I stop drinking alcohol?

 Studies on the risks of drinking alcohol before surgery mostly focus on people who regularly drink too much.
 In these people, benefits have been seen when they’ve stopped drinking altogether for at least a few weeks before surgery.

 Drinking low to moderate levels of alcohol is unlikely to increase your risk of complications after surgery.
 However, the more you drink, the greater your risk.
 Even just two or three drinks a day can be enough to negatively impact your immune system.

 The UK government advises that you shouldn’t regularly drink more than 14 units of alcohol a week.